MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

     |Link, query and results to clipboard|Copy a link that can be used to run the query, the text of the query, and the results of the query.|
     |Copy results|Copy the results of the query.|

-1. Select the desired action from the list in table.
+1. Select the desired action from the list.
-1. Paste this information to edit or share it, for example in Microsoft Word, Microsoft Teams or Outlook.
+1. Paste this information to edit or share it, for example in Microsoft Word, Microsoft Teams, or Outlook.

     > [!IMPORTANT]
     > The user who is receiving the query link must have viewing permissions to the underlying data to execute the query and view results.